Google's Mobile-First Indexing: Everything We Know (So Far)

 - November 4, 2016: We are experimenting with making the index mobile-first.

-As you can tell, there is a lot on mobile-first indexing and more will be released.
+As you can tell, there is a lot to know and keep in mind on mobile-first indexing.

-Make sure you are staying on top of best practices and monitoring the health of your website in Search Console.
+Make sure you are staying on top of best practices and monitoring your website’s performance to succeed in the world of mobile-first indexing.

 More Resources: